Descendants of Thomas Halbert 1806-1865

 Scholars have suggested Thomas Halbert had 11 children who survived to adulthood but I disagree.
 If you think Thomas had more children please Contact me.
 Peter Gordon in his research into the descendants of Thomas also highlighted that Thomas only had 8 children who survived to adulthood.
-There is circumstantial evidence that Thomas had other children who died while young but their births, names and other details are unknown.
+There is good evidence that Thomas had other children who died while young but their births, names and other details are unknown.

 Thomas eldest child (whom he probably named) may have been named after his own father or grandfather as was Scottish tradition.
 The names of Thomas children are very similar in that they follow naming conventions to his own family in Newcastle upon Tyne.
 Otene Pitau was most likely not named by Thomas or his name was changed after he was whangai.

 More about these women and their families is detailed below.
 If you have additional information to add please Contact me.

 The wives and families of Thomas Halbert 1806-1865

 1. Her name is unknown.
 There was no living issue as the boy died in infancy.
 She was likely from Nukutaurua in Mahia and this occured around 1830/1831.
 If your whanau (family) have maintained their oral history perhaps someone knows who this person was.
 If you do could you please contact me.

 2. Pirihira Konekone 1810-1902 of Manutuke who belonged to Te Aitanga a Mahaki.
 Thomas married her around 1834-1835.
 They had one son named Otene Pitau.
 Otene was immediately adopted by Raharuhi Rukupu (Lazarus) and raised as his own son and was for many years a leader of the Ngati Kaipoho hapu of Rongowhakaata.
 It is unlikely that Thomas Halbert got to name his son.